mikemaccana/nodejs-opencorporates/README.md

 var openCorporates = require('opencorporates')('YOUR_API_TOKEN')
 ```

-If you do not have an API key, you may omit it, but iwll have a lower rate limit:
+If you do not have an API key, you may omit it, but will have a lower rate limit:

 ```js
 var openCorporates = require('opencorporates')()
 ```

 openCorporates.companies.search( 'github', console.log )
 ```